Hemant Karkare: Death

 At around 9:45 p.m. on 26 November 2008, while dining at his residence in Dadar, Karkare received a call reporting terrorist gunfire at Chhatrapati Shivaji Terminus (CST).
 Switching on the television to confirm the news, he immediately left for CST with his driver and bodyguards.
 Upon arrival, he put on a bulletproof vest and helmet—images later broadcast live by news channels—and began coordinating the police response.
 Finding CST deserted, Karkare was informed that the attackers had moved towards the Cama and Albless Hospital for women and children, located near the Azad Maidan police station.

-Upon receiving reports that Assistant Commissioner Sadanand Date had been injured in the exchange of fire at the Cama Hospital, Karkare, along with Additional Commissioner of Police Ashok Kamte and Senior Police Inspector Vijay Salaskar, proceeded towards the hospital in a Toyota Qualis SUV, and grouped with several officers at the front entrance of the hospital, who were armed with pistols, revolvers, and World War 2 era Lee–Enfield self loading rifles.
+Upon receiving reports that Assistant Commissioner Sadanand Date had been injured in the exchange of fire at the Cama Hospital, Karkare, along with Additional Commissioner of Police Ashok Kamte and Senior Police Inspector Vijay Salaskar, proceeded towards the hospital in a Toyota Qualis SUV, and grouped with several officers at the front entrance of the hospital, who were armed with pistols, revolvers, and World War 2 era Lee–Enfield bolt action rifles.
 The 3 officers, along with 2 constables, decided to approach the rear entrance, and with Salaskar was driving, Kamte sat in the passenger seat, and Karkare occupied the middle row.

 As the Qualis approached the rear entrance of Cama Hospital, the two terrorists—later identified as Ajmal Kasab and Ismail Khan—who escaped from another entrance of the hospital, emerged from behind a tree and opened fire with AK-47 rifles.
 Kamte managed to return fire, reportedly injuring Kasab in the arm, but the volley of bullets fired by Kasab and Khan struck Karkare, Kamte, Salaskar, and the constables.
 Karkare, Kamte, and Salaskar died on the spot from the bullet wounds inside the SUV, while 2 constables, Arun Jadhav and Yogesh Patil, though seriously wounded, survived by feigning death and hid in the 3rd row seats.

 The attackers then dragged the bodies of the dead officers out of the vehicle, commandeered the police van, and drove towards Metro Cinema, where they continued their assault, leading to more casualties, including that of the wounded constable Yogesh Patil in the 3rd row of the Qualis, after his phone rang.
 As the tires of the Qualis burst due to gunfire, Kasab and Khan carjacked a Skoda Octavia, and headed towards Juhu.
-At that point, an severely wounded Jadhav contacted police headquarters through wireless radio, and based on the information, the DB Marg Police station set a roadblock near Juhu Chowpatty.
+At that point, an severely wounded Jadhav contacted police headquarters through wireless radio, and based on the information, the DB Marg Police station set a roadblock near Girgaum Chowpatty.
 At the roadblock, despite warnings to surrender, Khan and Kasab refused and tried to escape, which failed.
-Moment after their failed escape attempt, a shootout took place at the Skoda, killing Khan, but led to the capture of Kasab, along with the death of Assistant Sub-Inspector Tukaram Omble who tried to disarm Kasab.
+Moments after their failed escape attempt, a shootout took place at the Skoda, killing Khan, but led to the capture of Kasab, along with the death of Assistant Sub-Inspector Tukaram Omble who tried to disarm Kasab.
 The bodies of the slain officers were subsequently recovered and taken to St. George Hospital.
 Kasab was subsequently slapped with various charges during the trial, including the murder of Karkare, Kamte, Salaskar, and Omble.